-Declaring bankruptcy can be a scary prospect, but if you’re overloaded with debt and can’t keep up with payments, then it may be your only option.
-Doing so can reduce or even eliminate your debts while also keeping those pesky debt collectors at bay.
+Declaring bankruptcy can be scary, but if you’re overloaded with debt and can’t keep up with payments, it may be your only option.
+Doing so can reduce or eliminate your debts while keeping those pesky debt collectors at bay.
 However, doing so can leave a black stain on your credit report that will hamper your ability to borrow in the future.
 Fortunately, nothing is written in stone, and bankruptcy is no different.
-It is possible to regain financial normalcy and even buy a home if the right steps are taken.
+It is possible to regain financial normalcy and buy a home if the proper steps are taken.
 Here we cover precisely what those steps are and how long you need to wait.

 No matter how you cut it, there will be a time you’ll have to pass through before you can apply for a new loan.
 How long this takes will depend on the type of bankruptcy you filed for and the type of loan you want.